State of Independence

 "State of Independence" is a song written by Jon Anderson and Vangelis.

-Originally recorded by Jon and Vangelis for their 1981 album The Friends of Mr Cairo, "State of Independence" was released as a single the same year but did not chart.
-The song subsequently became better known when Donna Summer released a cover version a year later in 1982, which became a top 20 UK hit single (and repeated the same feat 14 years later when issued as a remixed version in 1996) and becoming a number one hit in the Netherlands.
+The track was released as a single but did not chart.
+It subsequently became better known when Donna Summer released a cover version a year later in 1982.
+That became a top 20 UK hit single (and repeated the same feat 14 years later when issued as a remixed version in 1996) and a number one hit in the Netherlands.
 In 1992, a third version of the song — retitled "Spiritual High (State of Independence)" — was recorded and released as a single by Moodswings, with vocals by the Pretenders lead singer Chrissie Hynde.

 Original Jon and Vangelis version (and subsequent Anderson re-recordings)

+Originally recorded in Paris by Jon and Vangelis for their 1981 album The Friends of Mr Cairo, the lyrics were improvised for the music which was conceived as spiritual and uplifting in a Byzantine style.
+Anderson described his state of flow:

-Jon & Vangelis released "State of Independence" as a single in 1981, with "Beside" as the B-Side.
+Jon & Vangelis released "State of Independence" as a single in 1981, with "Beside" as the B-side.
 It was re-released in 1984 and this version peaked at No. 67 on the UK Singles Chart.

-Jon Anderson recorded a new version of the song for his solo album Change We Must (1994) and a live acoustic version can be found on his Live from La La Land (2007).
+Anderson recorded a new version of the song for his solo album Change We Must (1994) and a live acoustic version can be found on his Live from La La Land (2007).
 More recently, Anderson also performed the song live with the AndersonPonty Band.